RoSE Committee Applications Now Open!

 Statistics anxiety is a hot topic in statistics education.
 We know that a lot of students seem to have it, but there is little consensus on what causes it, what its impact is, how to reduce it, or even what the construct actually is.
 The statistics anxiety SIG is interested in trying to answer these questions.

-Statistics education research is fraught with potential pitfalls.
+Statistics education research is fraught with challenges.
 How can we conduct ethical, ecologically valid, controlled experimental research with our students?
 How are we measuring often nebulous and ill-defined constructs, such as 'achievement'?
 What is the impact of siloed literatures developing in different disciplines?
-Where is the theoretical grounding?
+Is there a theoretical grounding?
 The research methods SIG concerns itself with meta-scientific questions such as these.